giogu75/asm_8048/asm_8048/README.md

-# Microsoft Macro Assembler Language Support
+# ASSEMBLY FOR INTEL 8048

-This extension provides Microsoft Macro Assembler language support for Visual Studio Code
+This extension provides ASM8048 language support for Visual Studio Code

 ## Features